sedflix/FlashKernelTester/README.md

     Note this may take A LOT OF TIME if you are executing ktest.sh for the first time on you system.

-- To test the image and the kernel, use:
+- To test the kernel, use:
     ```
     ./ktest.sh test
     ```